Changes since the original policy was posted on 16 May 2018.

 11. WHERE IS YOUR INFORMATION?

-We are based within the European Economic Area (EEA) and our Suppliers are also based in the EEA.
-There are no international transfers of your personal data.
+We are based in England and our Suppliers are also based in England, however their servers are based in the European Economic Area (EEA).
+Therefore there is an international transfer of your personal data.

 12. SECURITY OF YOUR INFORMATION